sara-bn/Feedback-Collection-App/README.md

 # feedback-collection-app
-This is a fullstack web apps with NodeJS, React, Redux, Express, and MongoDB
+This is a fullstack web app with NodeJS, React, Redux, Express, and MongoDB